qoretechnologies/qorus-docker/qorus-ce/README.md

 To check the container state, you can run `docker-compose ps` and to see all the running processes in the containers, you can run `docker-compose top`.

 If you want to run additional containers/services or modify any settings, you can simply copy the compose file and edit it appropriately.

+The `docker-compose` configuration also creates the `omquser` datasource in the PostgreSQL database at the same time as creating the system schema (in the system `omq` datasource).

 ### Linux example